craftcms/docs/docs/5.x/reference/field-types/categories.md

 ### Querying Elements with Categories Fields

-When [querying for elements](../../development/element-queries.md) that have a Categories field, you can filter the results based on the Categories field data using a query param named after your field’s handle.
+When [querying for elements](../../development/element-queries.md) that may have a categories field, you can use values compatible with [relational query params](../../system/relations.md) to narrow the results:

-Possible values include:

 | Value | Fetches elements…
 | - | -